Antibiotic prophylaxis clarified in revised brochure

 Among them is a revised brochure to help practitioners educate patients on antibiotic do’s and don’ts.

-The brochure, “Antibiotics and Dental Treatment,” clarifies who should take antibiotics before dental treatment and who should not, taking into account the current American Hospital Association and ADA recommendations.
+The brochure, “Antibiotics and Dental Treatment,” clarifies who should take antibiotics before dental treatment and who should not, taking into account the current American Heart Association and ADA recommendations.
 It also asks patients to consider the downsides of antibiotics as well as possible benefits.
 It encourages patients with questions to discuss antibiotics with their dentist and physician.

 The editorial, written by Dr. Michael Glick, JADA editor and professor and William M. Feagans chair at the School of Dental Medicine at the State University of New York University at Buffalo, weighed the outcomes and consequences associated with the use of antibiotics, from the positives of successfully treating a patient’s infection and protecting the community to the negatives of bacterial resistance, promotion of harmful bacteria overgrowth and increased frequency of systemic disease.